Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Methodologies

 \subsection{Exploration-based data collection}

-We employ an exploration-based data collection strategy, heavily inspired by previous works \citep{sekar2020planning, curi2020efficient, nikolov2018information, chua_deep_2018}, outlined in Figure \ref{fig:exploration-based data collection}.
+We employ an exploration-based data collection strategy, inspired by \cite{pmlr-v97-pathak19a, chua_deep_2018}, outlined in Fig. \ref{fig:exploration-based data collection}.
 We use it to obtain data samples that capture the jittery, exploratory behaviors commonly observed in the early stages of RL.
-In practice, an exploration policy is trained with PPO, where the transitions from the on-policy rollouts are accumulated into a buffer.
+For this purpose, we train an exploration policy with PPO, where the transitions from the on-policy rollouts are accumulated into a buffer.
 A probabilistic ensemble of PIDM models is frequently retrained using a bootstrap approach, where data is sampled with replacement from the buffer.
 The training of the exploration policy is primarily guided by the disagreement in predictions in the ensemble, as a measure of epistemic uncertainty for the PIDM inference.
 This incentivizes the policy to explore states where the accuracy of the PIDM can be improved with more data.
-Using the prediction error from a single PIDM model may seem attractive at first.
-However, we find that the resulting policy is prone to exploring only large-magnitude actions and high-frequency jittering, corresponding to the aleatoric uncertainty of the model.
-Secondary rewards added include a minimal set of regularizing rewards to constrain unwanted behaviors (e.g., high action rates, torques, or joint velocities) that are common to any task, as well as a term that rewards foot-air-time to encourage interaction with the terrain.
-During data collection, we employ standard domain randomization techniques for RL training \citep{miki_learning_2022, lee2020learning, kaidanov2024role}, such as varying the robot link masses, the friction coefficients, and applying random forces.
+We refrain from using the prediction error from a single PIDM model as intrinsic reward to avoid its bias toward large-magnitude actions and high-frequency jitter motions.
+Secondary rewards added include a minimal set of regularizing rewards to constrain unwanted behaviors (e.g., high action rates, torques, or joint velocities, too short foot in-the-air time) that are common to any task.
+During data collection, we employ standard domain randomization techniques for RL training \cite{miki_learning_2022, lee2020learning, kaidanov2024role}, such as varying the robot link masses, the friction coefficients, and applying random pertubation forces.